leftlogic/ffconf/src/details/index.md

 Gender neutral and accessible toilets are available on the ground floor near to the exits.

 COVID safety.
-We politely ask for all attendees who have access to do a lateral flow, please do test within 24 hours of the conference (if possible).
-We also ask anyone who is showing signs of COVID to please stay at home.
+We ask anyone who is showing signs of COVID to please stay at home.
 We welcome the use of masks indoors.

 Please also take a moment to review our [COVID policy](https://ffconf.org/covid/)